wagtail/rfcs/text/000-swappable-page-model.md

 ## Open Questions
 * How do we implement this in a way that is frictionless for new starters?
 * What are the implications for third-party packages?
+* What happens to required attributes like `title` if user has the option to override?
+Do we protect them somehow?
 * What other consequences might there be for introducing this change?

 ## References / further reading